intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 > [!WARNING]
   If you use the `js` and `ts` resources formats, set the paths, so your application code is not targeted.
 We recommend that resources be isolated from the application code.

+### `module`

+- **Type:** `string`
+- **Default:** `'vue-i18n'`

+  > [!NOTE]
+  This options is supported from v5.1.0, and works with vue-i18n v10 and later.

+  Bundle target vue-i18n module.
+You can specify either `‘vue-i18n’` or `‘petite-vue-i18n’`.

+  The default is `'vue-i18n'`, and the following installed in node_modules will be bundled.

+  - development: `vue-i18n.esm-bundler.js`
+  - production: `vue-i18n.runtime.esm-bundler.js`

+  In the case of `‘petite-vue-i18n’`, the following installed in node_modules will be bundled.

+  - development: `petite-vue-i18n.esm-bundler.js`
+  - production: `petite-vue-i18n.runtime.esm-bundler.js`

+  If you are using petite-vue-i18n, you will need to set this value.

 ### `strictMessage`